 How to Use a Metered-Dose Inhaler and a SpacerWHAT YOU NEED TO KNOW:What is a metered-dose inhaler and a spacer?A

 Athletes’ Cardiorespiratory Functional AssessmenHave you ever felt discomfort during exercise like shortness of brea

 What is a bronchoscopy?

-A bronchoscopy is a procedure where a tube is inserted into the upper respiratory tract via the nose or mouth.
-It goes through the glottis and trachea, into the bronchi and beyond.
-This allows your physician to clearly visualize lesions in the trachea and bronchi, either by a display screen or using an eyepiece.
+A bronchoscopy is a procedure where a tube is inserted into the lower respiratory tract via the nose or mouth.
+This allows your physician to clearly visualize lesions in the trachea and bronchi.
 The bronchoscope is equipped to take samples of tissue directly observed by your physician for biopsy, to take smears by brushing, and to perform bronchial lavage.
 The equipment involved allows your physician to make an accurate diagnosis and to perform treatment more easily.

 The bronchoscope is a soft and flexible tube with a small diameter, enabling a clear field of vision with a high degree of safety.
 The patient experiences minimal discomfort and only requires a local anesthetic.
 Most importantly, a bronchoscopy is the best method for diagnosing bronchial lesions.
 It can be used to discover lesions deep within the trachea, bronchi, and lungs that are difficult to detect that would not be found using chest CT.
 Diagnosis and treatment can be performed without the need to perform surgery.

 When does a bronchoscopy need to be performed?